Kays - Gen 2

 Emma May 15 Burneston

-Ten years later, for the 1871 census, Mary is found as a boarder with the Cordukes family at Kirklington, a village not far from Bedale.
-I do not know what the connection with the Cordukes may have been, but Mary was probably known to them.
+Ten years later, for the 1871 census, Mary was boarding with the Cordukes family at Kirklington, a village not far from Bedale.
+I do not know what the connection with the Cordukes may have been, but Mary was probably well acquainted with them.

-John Cordukes 58 Farmer of 84 Acres Sheriff Hutton, Yorks
+John Cordukes 58 Farmer of 84 acres Sheriff Hutton

 Mary May (Boarder) 71 Annuitant Leeds